mmusil25/song-bird-recognizer/README.md

 We had installed two WiFI mesh nodes to repeat the available 5 GHz network and to use the range extenders as unmanaged switches.
 These provided a network access point for both the Amcrest camera (IP4M-1053EW) as well as two client terminals.
-The client terminals were on the some local network (via the WiFi extenders) which allowed me to access the camera over IP using blue iris.
+The client terminals were on the some local network (via the WiFi extenders) which allowed me to access the camera over IP using Blue Iris.

 ![Entire frame](media/frame.jpg)